Kinley Tenzin, PhD

 Black-necked Crane Conservation

 Jigme serves as National Coordinator for Black-necked Crane conservation.
 For the first 7 years of 14 years’ service at RSPN, Jigme was based at Phobjikha Conservation Area, the largest wintering habitat of BNC in Bhutan, researching and working with partners in the implementation of conservation and sustainable livelihood activities related to Black-necked Cranes.

 He completed Economics honours for his Bachelor’s degree from Sherubtse college, Trashigang and has a Master’s degree in Environmental Management from Charles Darwin University in Darwin, NT, Australia.
-Jigme is passionate about birds and environment in general and particularly in saving the Black-necked Cranes and their
+Jigme is passionate about birds and the environment in general and particularly in saving the Black-necked Cranes and their